-Some financial experts advise seniors to avoid getting a reverse mortgage and instead explore other options for retirement income.
+Some financial experts advise seniors to avoid reverse mortgages and instead explore other options for retirement income.
 Before you consider a reverse mortgage it’s important to understand how they work, what fees are involved, and some of the pitfalls to avoid.

 What is a reverse mortgage?

-The loan amount on a reverse mortgage can be up to half the current value of your home.
-However, you must pay off any outstanding loans that are secured by your home with the funds you receive from your reverse mortgage.
+The loan amount can be up to half the current value of your home.
+However, you must pay off any outstanding loans that are secured by your home with the funds you receive.

 You can decide how you want to receive the money.
 You can choose to receive a lump sum payment or a loan that provides you with a regular stream of income (or a combination of the two).